aws-samples/eks-workshop-v2/website/docs/security/cluster-access-management/cluster-creator.md

 cluster-admin   2024-04-29T17:37:43Z
 ```

 You still have cluster-admin access, right?
 That's because the IAM Role you are using is not the one that created the cluster, this was done by a infrastructure pipeline.

-Now, in the `aws-auth` configMap, there is a mapping to your AWS STS Identity, with the `system:masters` group.
+Now, in the `aws-auth` configMap, there is a mapping to your AWS STS Identity, with the `system:masters` group, similar to the one below.

 ```yaml
 - "groups":